python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/030_Generate_a_signal.md

 <div class="columns">
 <div class="column">

-- In the white space under "Generated Data"
+- In the white space under "Generated Data":
   - right-click and select `add empty message`.
   - Type in 32 and hit `ok`.
   - At the bottom right select `ASCII` from the `viewtype` dropdown menu.